January 1, 2019

 Thanks to tag management systems (like Google Tag Manager), adding, editing and removing tracking codes have become much easier.
 In a single interface, marketers can control codes (read: tags) of various tools, like GA, FB Pixel, etc. To make things much easier, most popular tools can be controlled with help of tag templates which do not require coding knowledge.

-Also in this Google Tag Manager tutorial, I’ve explained what tags, trigger, and variables are in Google Tag Manager, what is their role and how are they connected with each other.
+Also in this Google Tag Manager tutorial, I’ve explained what tags, trigger, and variables are in GTM, what is their role and how are they connected with each other.

 Tags are various pieces of code (or templates) which are activated under certain circumstances.
 Triggers are those conditions which activate tags.
 And variables are little helpers which can hold data (or some useful settings/functions) and can be inserted in tags, triggers, and even other variables.

-There is still a lot for you to learn about GTM but I hope that this Google Tag Manager tutorial helped you take the first step towards new possibilities in your marketing/analytics.
+There is still a lot of things for you to learn about GTM but I hope that this Google Tag Manager tutorial helped you take the first step towards new possibilities in your marketing/analytics.

 As always, the comments section is at your service.
 If you have questions, I’ll be glad to answer them.